 Activating automatic updates

 In order to receive automatic updates, you will need to link your FooEvents account and website.
-To do so, you will need to enter your website URL in the API tab of the My Account section on the FooEvents.com website.
-You will then be provided with an API key which can be entered on your website in the FooEvents setting section.
+To do so, you will need to enter your website URL in the license tab of the My Account section on the FooEvents.com website.
+You will then be provided with a license key which can be entered on your website in the FooEvents plugin settings.

 Visit the Automatic Updates section for detailed instructions

 Configuring global settings